Home Poetry About Events Workshops A fracking conspiracy Poetic Portraits Instructions Shop Gallery Contact

 His job provided sanctuary, the comfort of a home,

-The wizard lived for years in the only way he knew.
+The wizard lived for years this way; the only way he knew.

 He tried his best to teach his son, to show him what was true.

-He did not know his higher self was watching from above,
+He did not know his higher self was cheering from above,

-Waiting in abundance with a host of magic tools
+Waiting in the wings with a host of bright new tools

-That would teach the ways of warriors; seldom taught in schools.
+That would teach the ways that are not taught in Colleges and schools.

-And as he felt so isolated, lost and incomplete,
+And as he felt so isolated; fractured; incomplete,

-He could not help but teach his son the art of self defeat.
+He could only cast his lessons through the eyes of self defeat.

 And so the boy grew up and left the home as children do.